 I am wholeheartedly convinced and thus have accepted that this “feeling” of Ketosis is not what everyone perceived and claim to be.
 I called it simply as part developing and embracing your own nutritional humility.

-So has Ketogenic eating thus far as my first year fullfils my goal of objective improvement?
-Right now is still undecisive.
 I am weak, but not overly feeble.
 I am down, but not overly dire.
 I am uncertain, yet I am resilient of whatever I am facing at the present.